-- Peel, core, and cut the apples into small cubes.
+- Peel, Core, Cut: Peel, core, and cut the apples into small cubes.

-- Combine the cubed apples, sugar, cinnamon, and water in a large saucepan.
-Mix well and bring to a boil, before reducing heat to medium and covering the saucepan.
+- Combine Ingredients in Skillet: Combine the cubed apples, sugar, cinnamon, and water in a large skillet.
+Mix well and bring to a boil, before reducing heat to medium and covering the skillet.

-- Let the apples cook for approximately 20 minutes, until they are soft and translucent and can easily be mashed with a fork or a slotted spoon.
+- Cook Until Soft: Let the apples cook for approximately 20 minutes, until they are soft and translucent and can easily be mashed with a fork or a slotted spoon.

-- Transfer the apples to a high-speed blender or food processor and blend until smooth (skip this step if you prefer a chunkier applesauce).
+- Blend Until Smooth: Transfer the apples to a high-speed blender or food processor and blend until smooth (skip this step if you prefer a chunkier applesauce).